Fourmisain/fallingleaves/README.md

 # Falling Leaves

-This Fabric mod for Minecraft 1.18+ adds a neat little particle effect to leaf blocks.
+This Fabric Minecraft mod adds a neat little particle effect to leaf blocks.
 Users can configure which types of leaf blocks will drop leaves and the frequency that these leaves are dropped at.

 Requires [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config).